 Can dogs eat beef jerky?
 Up until recently one would say that they could.
 Beef jerky is a treat that is actually widely manufactured for dogs.
-For many years you have been able to visit your local pet store and purchase some beef jerky for your dog to eat.
+For many years you have been able to visit your local pet store and purchase some beef jerky as an enjoyable dog food snack.

-However, a food scare throughout 2013 has shown that beef jerky may have caused over 500 pet deaths since 2007.
+However, a food scare throughout 2013 showed that beef jerky may have caused over 500 pet deaths since 2007.
 An alarming statistic I think you’ll agree.
 And one we explore below.

-Can dogs eat beef jerky – The Recent Scare
+Can dogs eat beef jerky – The 2013 Scare

 Back in January 2013, the U.S Food & Drug Administration FDA reported more than 3,200 dogs and cats had been sick and over 500 died, from eating chicken, duck, sweet potato and fruit-flavored jerky treats.
 Food products mostly imported from China.

 In November 2013, the FDA put that total to 600 dead with a further 3,600 made ill.
 The vast majority of these were dogs.

 The FDA has yet to determine why so many of our pets have become ill.

 “This is one of the most elusive and mysterious outbreaks we’ve encountered,” FDA Center for Veterinary Medicine Director Bernadette Dunham has said in a recent statement.